Car Accident Lawyers Serving Marion County

 - To handle all communication with the insurance companies on your behalf.

-- To provide excellent communication by promptly answering your calls and keep you updated of new developments in your case.
+- To provide excellent communication by promptly answering your calls and keep you updated about new developments in your case.

 - To obtain all pertinent documentation to substantiate your injury claim.